OrangeEgg1937/OrangeEgg1937/README.md

 I am OrangeEgg1937

 # About me
-  - I am currently a student now
+  - My name is HO Kwong Wa, a CE student at CUHK.
-  - Studying programming